 #3: Built-In Wine Fridge Turned Dog Door Station With Brick Floor Nook

-You know that moment when your golden comes barreling through the back door, paws soaked, and you’re already too late to stop the muddy chaos?
-Yeah.
-This setup is basically the anthill answer to that.
+You know that moment when your golden rushes into the back door, paws soaked, and you’re already too late to stop the muddy chaos?
+Well, this is basically the anthill version of that.

-This little nook has a brick herringbone floor, a built-in dog door with a black frame and glass panel, and that moody blue-green textured wall that somehow makes the whole thing feel intentional.
-And the two stainless steel bowls sitting right there on the brick?
+I love this little nook.
+It has a brick herringbone floor and a built in dog door with black frame and glass panel.
+And that moody blue green wall.
+It all feels on purpose.
+And the two stainless steel bowls sitting on the brick.
 Chef’s kiss.

-To get this look, start with reclaimed brick tile laid in a herringbone pattern — it hides dirt better than any light-colored floor ever could.
-Grab a framed pet door with a glass insert (the kind with the magnetic seal flap).
-Pull in dark walnut cabinetry nearby to ground the space.
+Start with reclaimed brick tile in herringbone pattern (it hides dirt better than any light-colored floor ever could).
+Layer on a framed pet door with a glass insert (so you can see your pup, but the seal flap stays out of sight).
+Finish it with dark walnut cabinetry nearby to ground the space.

-Keep a small basket tucked beside the cabinetry for towels.
-One hook, one basket.
-That’s the whole system.
+Keep a small basket tucked beside the cabinetry to hold towels.
+A hook for the basket completes the system.

 📸 Photo credit: Instagram @northtexasdogdoors